quasarframework/quasar-framework.org/source/components/uploader.md

 | `no-parent-field` | Boolean | Avoid trying to connect to a parent QField. |

 ### Upload Factory
 Sometimes you need to define your own upload method.
-You can do this through `upload-factory` parameter, like below:
+You can do this through `upload-factory` parameter, as below:

 ```html
 <template>